hiperiondev/stack_vm/docs/internals/architecture/index.rst

 .. warning::

-   Local variables cannot be used in Frame 0
+   Local variables cannot be used in Frame 0 without assign correct values on frame 0 before execution.
+This is not a default behavior.

 Frames
 ------